 In Ontario, cataract surgery is 100% covered by OHIP.
 You do not have to pay any money to have it done.
 However, there are some extra features that you can pay for if you want to.

 There are many different lens implants that can be used.
 The standard lens, paid for by the government, is excellent.
-More expensive lenses can fix astigmatism, block out blue and UV light, and even reduce the need for reading glasses.
+More expensive lenses can correct astigmatism, block out blue light, and reduce the need for reading glasses.
 These lenses may not work for everyone, and many people are very happy with the standard lens.

 There are 2 ways to measure the power of lens needed for your eye.
 The standard way is with ultrasound, and this is covered by OHIP.
 The other way is with a laser, which is slightly more accurate, but is not covered by OHIP.
-This usually costs between $100-$200.
+At the Ivey Eye Institute, this costs $135.
 Again, most people have great results with the ultrasound.
 If you would like to pay for a lens upgrade, you usually need to get the more accurate measurements too.

 What can I expect after cataract surgery?